crs4/life_monitor/README.md

 <br/>
 <br/>

-*Workflow testing and monitoring service.*

-Life Monitor aims to facilitate the execution, monitoring and sharing of tests for workflows over time, ensuring that deviations from correct operation are detected and communicated to the workflow authors so that they might be solved, thus extending the useful life of the workflow.

-Life Monitor is being developed as part of the [EOSC-Life project](https://www.eosc-life.eu/).

-## Wiki

-See the [wiki](https://github.com/crs4/life_monitor/wiki) for a more complete description and additional information.
+Life Monitor is a testing and monitoring service for computational workflows.
+Head over to the [Life Monitor web site](https://crs4.github.io/life_monitor) for background details.

 ## Getting Started

 You can easily set up your own ready-to-use LifeMonitor instance using the docker-compose deployment we distribute with this repository.
 A `Makefile` provides you with the basic actions necessary to manage the deployment.